reevesrs24/ByteGrotto/README.md

   <p align="center"><i>ByteGrotto transforming a GandCrab variant</i></p>
 </p>

+Below is a gif verifying that the modified sample still runs.
+The new sample is uploaded to a sandbox to ensure that the indicators of compromise match with the original code.
 <p align="center">
   <img width="760" height="450" src="gifs/GandCrab_SandBox.gif">
   <p align="center"><i>GandCrab w/ code caves running in sandbox</i></p>